BoardApple/PiBoard/README.md

 # PiBoard

-# WARNING
-### Known error: After a while of having the pi on the node server seems to shutdown (working on fixing it now)

 ### Simple Dashboard for the Raspberry Pi

 This is a simple project I made for an old Raspberry Pi 4 Model B. Sorry in advance if I get any of the information wrong, or if this doesn’t work on every version of the Raspberry Pi.